Methylene blue: History

-Methylene blue has been described as "the first fully synthetic drug used in medicine."
+Methylene blue has been described as "the first fully synthetic drug used in medicine".
 Methylene blue was first prepared in 1876 by German chemist Heinrich Caro.

 Its use in the treatment of malaria was pioneered by Paul Guttmann and Paul Ehrlich in 1891.
-During this period before the first World War, researchers like Ehrlich believed that drugs and dyes worked in the same way, by preferentially staining pathogens and possibly harming them.
-Changing the cell membrane of pathogens is in fact how various drugs work, so the theory was partially correct although far from complete.
-Methylene blue continued to be used in the second World War, where it was not well liked by soldiers, who observed, "Even at the loo, we see, we pee, navy blue."
-Antimalarial use of the drug has recently been revived.
+During this period before World War I, researchers like Ehrlich believed that drugs and dyes worked in the same way, by preferentially staining pathogens and possibly harming them.
+Changing the cell membrane of pathogens is how various drugs work, so the theory was partially correct, although far from complete.
+Methylene blue continued to be used in World War II, where it was not well-liked by soldiers, who observed, "Even at the loo, we see, we pee, navy blue."

 It was discovered to be an antidote to carbon monoxide poisoning and cyanide poisoning in 1933 by Matilda Brooks.

-The blue urine was used to monitor psychiatric patients' compliance with medication regimes.
-This led to interest - from the 1890s to the present day - in the drug's antidepressant and other psychotropic effects.
-It became the lead compound in research leading to the discovery of chlorpromazine.

-Names

-The International Nonproprietary Name (INN) of methylene blue is methylthioninium chloride.
+Methylene blue was the original prototype or lead compound for the design of many antimalarials including chloroquine, antihistamines, and antipsychotics including chlorpromazine.

 Research

 Malaria

-Methylene blue was identified by Paul Ehrlich about 1891 as a possible treatment for malaria.
-It disappeared as an anti-malarial during the Pacific War in the tropics, since American and Allied soldiers disliked its two prominent, but reversible side effects: turning the urine blue or green, and the sclera (the whites of the eyes) blue.
-Interest in its use as an anti-malarial has recently been revived, especially due to its low price.
-Several clinical trials are in progress, trying to find a suitable drug combination.
-According to studies on children in Africa, it appears to have efficacy against malaria, but the attempts to combine methylene blue with chloroquine were disappointing.

-Alzheimer's

-A Phase 3 clinical trial of LMTM (TauRx0237 or LMT-X), a derivative of methylene blue, failed to show any benefit against cognitive or functional decline in people with mild to moderate Alzheimer's disease.
-Disease progression for both the drug and the placebo were practically identical.

-Bipolar disorder

-Methylene blue has been studied as an adjunctive medication in the treatment of bipolar disorder.

-Infectious diseases

-It has been studied in AIDS-related Kaposi's sarcoma, West Nile virus, and to inactivate Staphylococcus aureus, and HIV-1.
-Phenothiazine dyes and light have been known to have virucidal properties for over 70 years.